romilly/s2ag-corpus/README.md

 8. Create a Postgres database to hold the production data.
 9. If you plan on modifying or extending the code, create a database to hold test data.
 10. Update the .env file to include credentials for the database(s).
-11. Decide which weekly dataset snapshot you'll use.
-12. Update the .env file to specify the weekly snapshot that you chose.
-13. Download the datasets from Semantic Scholar.
-14. Import the datasets into the production database.
+11. Run synchronise.py
-15. Query the database.
+12. Query the database.

 #### Clone this repository into a directory of your choice.